karenying/blog.karenying.com/content/posts/2020-10-31--boost-visual-accessibility-by-changing-your-text-color.md

 **If you're only looking for implementation, [skip ahead](#implementation).**

+Often times, an app, website, or diagram will write text over a colored background.
+If the text is white, and the background is light colored, then it's always hard to read.
+Visual accessibility is becoming an increasingly hot topic.
+In this post, we'll quantify this contrast between two colors, define a standard for the minimum allowed contrast, and implement a way to dynamically change text color based on background color!

 ## WCAG and Contrast Ratio

 The [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG) aims to provide a set of standards for developers around the world -- to make web content more accessible to people with disabilities.